shurikai/stax_takehome/README.md

 $ make
 ```

+Unit testing was written using GTest from Google.
+The GTest library is included as a submodule of this repository.
-To run the unit tests as they have been written, run the ll_test executable:
+To run the unit tests as they have been written, once the default target has been built with ```make```, run the ll_test executable:
 ```
 $ ./ll_test
 Running main() from /Users/jason/CLionProjects/stax_takehome/googletest/googletest/src/gtest_main.cc